henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

 5. User selects the number of players
 6. User clicks the "Start" button

-## Use case 5: Room Management -  Player Joins a Game through the Join Screen
+## Use Case 5: Room Management - Player Joins a Game through the Join Screen

 ### User wants to join the game the host has made